 What is WiFi

-WiFi is a wireless technology using radio waves, which allows computers, laptops, tablets and smartphones to connect with the internet wirelessly.
+WiFi is a wireless technology using radio waves, which allows computers, laptops, tablets and smartphones to connect to the internet wirelessly.
 The most common way for WiFi devices to surf the internet is to connect to a WiFi router.
 The WiFi router will establish a connection with an internet service provider, which will broadcast a WiFi signal.
 Nearby devices can then connect to that signal and successfully connect to the Internet.
 Apart from accessing the internet, these devices can also be set up to communicate with each other and exchange data by creating a network.

 Today, you will find WiFi receivers in most computers, smartphones, iPads, smart TVs, printers, digital cameras, sweeping robots, and other smart home devices.
 If you find the WiFi symbol on your device, it means that the device can connect to the internet wirelessly.
 And, if you see this symbol at airports, cafes, and libraries, chances are that they have provided free or low-cost wireless internet access to your device.